Stable-Finance/Solana-Cypherpunk-Hackathon/README.md

 ### On Solana (Live on Mainnet)
 1. Visit [app.trystable.co](https://app.trystable.co)
 2. Connect Phantom or Solflare wallet
-3. Select "USDX (Solana)" from token dropdown
+3. "USDX (Solana)" will be selected for you from the token dropdown
 4. Swap USDC → USDX (use code `PUNK` for 5 USDC min)
-5. Stake to earn 7% APY from real mortgage yields
+5. Stake to earn 5% APY from real mortgage yields

 ### Solana Blinks (Twitter/Discord)
 Try swapping directly from social media: